subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 He called this quantity the entropy of the probability distribution (note that since all the $p_i < 1$, $H$ is a always positive quantity).
 This definition agrees with the intuitive notion that more "spread out" a distribution is, the higher is its entropy.
 For example if $x$ is known with certainity then $H=0$ which is its minimum value, and conversely if nothing is known about $x$, then $H=\log\ n$ which is its maximum value, and this is achieved when $p_i = {1\over n}, i=1,2,...n$, i.e., all of the $x_i$'s are equally possible.

 Unbeknownst to Shannon, this formula had been discovered a few decades earlier by Boltzmann in the context of his theory of statistical mechanics.
 However the formula for entropy was not central to his development of the theory which he derived using other physical considerations.
 Shannon's work showed that entropy was a purely mathematical concept independent of its applications in thermodynamics.
 Within a few years after that, it was shown that all of statistical mechanics can be derived by taking this formula for entropy as the starting point.
 The only physical assumption required was an enumeration of the particles under study and their energy levels.
 Before we get into how this was done, lets finish the problem that was posed in the beginning of this section.
-For the case when the constraint on the expectation $<f(x>$ is taken into account, the maximum entropy estimate for the $p_i$'s are given by
+For the case when the constraint on the expectation $f_{av}$ is taken into account, the maximum entropy estimate for the $p_i$'s are given by

 $$ p_i = {e^{-\beta f(x_i)}\over{\sum_i e^{-\beta f(x_i)}}}\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (3) $$